aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 - 008 – [Moderate rain]
 - 000 – [Clear]

-I was not able to create a button for Oxygen.
+I was not able to create a button (Tap-Zone) for Oxygen.
 No idea why and how to do that.

 There might be an issue with weather alerts for negative temperatures – did not test yet, waiting for winter)